5 Undiscovered Natural Wonders of the U.S.

 If you want to stay cool and see cool things, head to Chattanooga, Tennessee, and visit Ruby Falls in Lookout Mountain.
 You can take one of the world’s steepest passenger railway to the mountaintop, where you can enjoy diverse attractions at Rock City.
 You can then go down the Incline Railway and walk deep into the earth, past stalagmites and stalactites.

-Ruby Falls, located in one of the deepest commercial cave in America, is also the largest underground waterfall in the country.
-A colorful LED light show plays with the water that cascades 145 feet.
+Ruby Falls, located in one of the deepest commercial caves in America, is also the largest underground waterfall in the country.
+After descending 260 feet in a glass elevator, a colorful LED light show plays with the water that cascades 145 feet.
 The temperature stays 59 degrees year-round 1,120 feet below the ground of Lookout Mountain.

 5. Washington’s bioluminescent glow